LucasDelfino92/morrowindsharp/setup.md

 - A file archiver.
 I recommend [**7-Zip**](https://www.7-zip.org/).
 - A text editor.
 I recommend [**Notepad++**](https://notepad-plus-plus.org/downloads/v7.9.5/).

-> Users have reported issues with Mod Organizer 2 when using the Steam release of the game, which is why it is not supported by this guide.
+> ⚠️ Users have reported issues with Mod Organizer 2 when using the Steam release of the game, which is why it is not supported by this guide.

-> Morrowind originally shipped with a detailed map which is absent from digital stores. [**You can get this map here.**](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/Morrowind%20Game%20of%20the%20Year%20Map.jpg)
+> ℹ️ Morrowind originally shipped with a detailed map which is absent from digital stores. [**You can get this map here.**](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/Morrowind%20Game%20of%20the%20Year%20Map.jpg)

 ## Installation